CrispyConductor/tightcnc/README.md

 TightCNC includes a macro system capable of being used independently, as part of a job, or as a source for job gcode (called a generator).
 Macros are written in javascript and executed in the TightCNC context, and as such are considered privileged code (ie, don't run macros from untrusted sources).
 For security reasons, macros cannot currently be edited via the API, and must be edited on disk on the server.
 It's possible this could change in the future.
-Macros should be placed in the tightcnc macros directory, and must end in `.js`.
+Macros should be placed in the tightcnc macro directory (inside the configured base directory), and must end in `.js`.

 Example basic macro (moves in a circle):